Vampires in popular culture: Films

 A vampire features in the landmark Nosferatu (1922 Germany, directed by Friedrich Wilhelm Murnau), an unlicensed version of Bram Stoker's Dracula.
 The Stoker estate sued the production and won, leading to the destruction of most copies of the film.
 It would be painstakingly restored in 1994 by a team of European scholars from the five surviving prints that had escaped destruction.
 Nosferatu is the first film to feature a Vampire's death by sunlight, which formerly only weakened vampires.

 The next classic treatment of the vampire legend was in Universal's Dracula starring Bela Lugosi as Count Dracula.

 Five years after the release of the film, Universal released Dracula's Daughter, a direct sequel that starts immediately after the end of the first film.
 A second sequel, Son of Dracula, starring Lon Chaney Jr. followed in 1943.
 Despite his apparent death in the 1931 film, the Count returned to life in three more Universal films of the mid-1940s: 1944's House of Frankenstein, 1945's House of Dracula and 1948's Abbott and Costello Meet Frankenstein.
 While Lugosi had played a vampire in two other movies during the 1930s and 1940s, it was only in this final film that he played Count Dracula onscreen for the second (and last) time.

 Dracula was reincarnated for a new generation in the celebrated Hammer Horror series of films, starring Christopher Lee as the Count.
 The first of these films Dracula (1958) was followed by seven sequels.
 Lee returned as Dracula in all but two of these.

 A distinct subgenre of vampire films, ultimately inspired by Le Fanu's Carmilla explored the topic of the lesbian vampire.
 The first of these was Blood and Roses (1960) by Roger Vadim.
 More explicit lesbian content was provided in Hammer Studios Karnstein trilogy.
-The first of these, The Vampire Lovers, (1970), starring Ingrid Pitt and Madeleine Smith, was a relatively straightforward re-telling of LeFanu's novella, but with more overt violence and sexuality.
+The first of these, The Vampire Lovers, (1970), starring Ingrid Pitt and Peter Cushing, was a relatively straightforward re-telling of LeFanu's novella, but with more overt violence and sexuality.

 Later films in this subgenre such as Vampyres (1974) became even more explicit in their depiction of sex, nudity and violence.

 Beginning with the absurd Abbott and Costello Meet Frankenstein (1948) the vampire film has often been the subject of comedy.
 The Fearless Vampire Killers (1967) by Academy Award winner Roman Polanski was a notable parody of the genre.
 Other comedic treatments, of variable quality, include Old Dracula (1974) featuring David Niven as a lovelorn Dracula, Love at First Bite (1979 United States) featuring George Hamilton and Dracula: Dead and Loving It (1995 United States, directed by Mel Brooks) with Canadian Leslie Nielsen giving it a comic twist.